Japan set to have its first casino resort in 2029

 How much will the project cost and what will be the revenue?

-According to Associated Press (AP), the project will cost an estimated USD 8 billion.
+According to Associated Press (AP), the project will cost an estimated USD 8 billion (INR 6,56,06 crores approx.).

 American casino operator MGM Resorts International and Japan’s Orix Group would each own a 40 per cent stake in the company, while the remaining 20 per cent will be held by an assortment of local Japanese companies including West Japan Rail, Kansai Electric Power and Panasonic.